Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Abstract

 \section{Abstract}

-Inspired by Katz-Mazur theorem on crystalline cohomology, also base on Eskin-Kontsevich-Zorich's numerical experiments, we conjecture that the polygon of Lyapunov spectrum lies above (or on) the Harder-Narasimhan polygon on Teichm\"uller curves.
-The conjecture is verified for almost all Teichm\"uller curves in low genus strata.
-We also discuss the connections between them and the integral of eigenvalues of the Hodge bundle curvature by using Atiyah-Bott, Forni and M\"oller's works.
+Inspired by Katz--Mazur theorem on crystalline cohomology and by Eskin--Kontsevich--Zorich's numerical experiments, we conjecture that the polygon of Lyapunov spectrum lies above (or on) the Harder--Narasimhan polygon of the Hodge bundle over any Teichm\"uller curve.
+We also discuss the connections between the two polygons and the integral of eigenvalues of the curvature of the Hodge bundle by using Atiyah--Bott, Forni and M\"oller's works.
+We obtain several applications to Teichm\"uller dynamics conditional to the conjecture.